Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo apt install -y mosquitto # install the mosquitto package
 ```

-To make sure mosquitto is installed, you run the command :
+To make sure mosquitto is installed, you can run the command :

 ```bash
   mosquitto --version
 ```

 you should have the following output in the terminal